Barbara Windsor: Personal life

-In her autobiography, Windsor talked about her five abortions: three in her 20s, and the last at the age of 42.
-She said she never wanted children as a result of her father rejecting her after her parents' divorce.
+In her autobiography, Windsor discussed her five abortions: three in her 20s, and the last at the age of 42.
+She said that she never wanted children as a result of her father rejecting her after her parents' divorce.

-Windsor was best friends with fellow actor Anna Karen, whom she met while filming Carry On Camping and who later went on to play Peggy Mitchell's sister Aunt Sal in EastEnders for 20 years.
+Windsor was best friends with fellow actress Anna Karen, whom she met while filming Carry On Camping and who later went on to play Peggy Mitchell's sister Aunt Sal in EastEnders on and off for 20 years.

-Windsor was friends with Amy Winehouse and in 2012, became a patron of the Amy Winehouse Foundation and in 2014, Windsor unveiled the statue of Winehouse in Camden Market.
+Windsor was friends with Amy Winehouse, and in 2012 became a patron of the Amy Winehouse Foundation.
+In 2014, Windsor unveiled a statue of Winehouse in Camden Market.